 Two College Street, Providence, RI 02903-2784

-The 126-credit program enables students to be beginner experts in a spatial design concerning the environment.
+The 126-credit program enables students to be beginner experts in spatial design concerning the environment.
 The courses reflect the specialized study, too, such as interior architecture.
 The selection of electives allows students to develop their specialized skillset depending on their career goals, while liberal arts courses expand their worldview.

 First-year students complete their foundation studies coursework followed by introductory courses on interior design.
 Juniors and seniors plunge into the exciting world of interior design and must be open to criticism of their work.